ibmresilient/resilient-community-apps/fn_extrahop/README.md

 * Assigns a tag to a list of device ids discovered in the ExtraHop environment.

-An example workflow that uses this SOAR function is `Example: Extrahop Reveal(x) assign tag`.
+An example playbook that uses this SOAR function is `Extrahop Reveal(x): Assign Tag`.

 * A note is added to the SOAR incident with the status of the action.

-The workflow is initiated by the manual data table rule `Example: Extrahop Reveal(x) assign tag` for data table `Example: Extrahop Reveal(x) assign tag`.
+The olaybook is initiated by the manual data table rule `Extrahop Reveal(x): Assign Tag` for data table `ExtraGop Devices`.

    ![screenshot: fn-extrahop-revealx-assign-tag-action](./doc/screenshots/fn-extrahop-revealx-assign-tag-action.png)